NCSU-Libraries/data-viz-workshops/Tableau_2/readme.md

-## Tableau I
+## Tableau II

-This is an introductory Tableau workshop that covers the following skills:
+This is an intermediate Tableau workshop that covers the following skills:

-* making multiple chart types, including: bar, map, line
+* grouping and binning data
-* creating a dashboard
+* creating calculated fields
-* adding dashboard actions
+* creating dual axis charts

 Please access the instructions by clicking on the [Guide](https://github.ncsu.edu/ablaine/datavizworkshops/blob/master/Tableau/Guide.pdf).